lewis-benson-401-d49/image-lamda/README.md

 ### Problem Domain

-Create an S3 bucket, Create a lamda function with a trigger that creates an images.json when a file is uploaded to the bucket.
-The JSON will include the image's meta data.
+Create an S3 bucket; create a lambda function with a trigger that creates an images.json when a file is uploaded to the bucket.
+The JSON will include the image's metadata.

 ### Links and Resources